opfab/letscoordinate/README.md

 **Please note**:
 * It is highly recommended to use [sdkman](https://sdkman.io/) (v5.11.0 or grater) and [nvm](https://github.com/nvm-sh/nvm) (v14.11.0 or grater) to manage *Maven*, *Java*, *NPM* and *Node JS* tools versions (with sdkman and nvm, the previously mentioned tools will be automatically installed later).
-* The required OperatorFabric version is **2.6.0.RELEASE** (configured by default to be used with the current version of Let's Coordinate 1.2.0.RELEASE)
+* The required OperatorFabric version is **SNAPSHOT** (configured by default to be used with the current version of Let's Coordinate 1.2.0.RELEASE)

 ## 2. Setup and run Let's Coordinate